Ponraj2398/cardgame_v1/README.md

 ## Available Scripts

+Step1: Install Dependencies: Run the following command to install all the necessary packages:

+### `npm install`

-In the project directory, you can run:
+Step2: In the project directory, you can run:

 ### `npm start`